 "Oh, don't worry about me.
 It's just that I'm going to have a baby."A female character lies about being pregnant.
 This can be done for a variety of reasons: perhaps the character is trying to get her boyfriend not to break up with her due to a misguided belief that Babies Make Everything Better; perhaps (conversely) she is trying to scare her boyfriend off; perhaps she is trying to get another character to give her unofficial child support.
 This could also be done as part of a Family Relationship Switcheroo (in which, for example, a daughter gets pregnant out of wedlock, and her mother fakes a pregnancy in an effort to pass the baby off as her own, rather than her daughter's).
+In historical dramas, this might also be done to stave off a capital sentence, as it used to be forbidden in Europe to put a pregnant women to death.
 A variant is when one character claims this on behalf of another female character, who is then forced to play along or expose the charade.
 This can be an example of The Baby Trap.
 Pillow Pregnancy is a sub-trope.
 Daddy DNA Test can be related.
 Needless to say, this trope can carry the Unfortunate Implications of presenting women as manipulative liars.

 — Roxie Hart, coming up with a publicity stunt on the spot, Chicago

 Anime and Manga